-NOTE: Contacting a pocket marker is not a foul and the shot stands.
+NOTE: Contacting a pocket marker with the 8-Ball is not a foul and the shot stands.

 18. TEAM SKILL LEVEL LIMIT (23-RULE): The Team Skill Level Limit rule will be enforced during this Tournament.
 No team may play five players whose combined skill levels (SL) exceed 23.